hamstercheese7/hamstercheese7.github.io/index.md

 author_profile: true
 ---

 Heyo, I'm Ham!
 I live mostly in One Piece fandom and write [a lot of fics](https://archiveofourown.org/users/hamstercheese7) about the OP Marines.
-They hurt me and I love that.
+They hurt me and I adore that.

-Beyond that, I absolutley love making and being a part of fandom projects and zines!
+Beyond that, I absolutely love making and being a part of fandom projects and zines!
 Check my [Projects](/projects) page for more info on that.

 ## Contact Me